Guess1m/ReportsPlus/README.md

 - This is not a window that opens in game such as something like CompuLite, it is an external application which connects to your game to be able to receive actual game data.

+- For a more convenient way to change the language, please refer to the language folder.
+The default language is locale.properties.
+Instructions: Place locale_xx.properties in the local folder, and the program will automatically read it.
+Please log in and make changes in the settings.

 ## Prerequisites

 Ensure you have the following installed: